30 Fuel Saving Tips For Saving Over 30 Percent On Fuel Cost

-Hypermiling is an art of saving fuel by understanding and reducing the driving habits or ways that sips extra fuel on every mile (km) you drive.
-Without knowing the below little secrets we conveniently blame the vehicle or car manufacturer to design such fuel thirsty cars.
-Of course we agree some cars are more fuel sipping than others that have been engineered with fuel efficiency in mind, but still you can control the fuel efficiency over 30 percent by simply following the below fuel saving tips.
+Hypermiling is the art of saving fuel by understanding and reducing the driving habits or ways that sips extra fuel on every mile (km) you drive.
+Without knowing the below little secrets we conveniently blame the vehicle or car manufacturer to design such fuel-thirsty cars.
+Of course, we agree some cars are more fuel-sipping than others that have been engineered with fuel efficiency in mind, but still, you can control the fuel efficiency by over 30 percent by simply following the below fuel-saving tips.

-For result-oriented fuel-saving one need to understand the basic science behind the fuel consumption in simple language.
-When your body work out hard or run a long stretch, you eat more food.
-Similarly car fuel consumption depends on these basic science that how hard you drive and how much load you carry from place A to place B. Secondly how you can reduce the drag against the incoming air as a basic law of physics.
-Running on treadmill is easy, than walking with the 2 pounds little weight straps tied on your ankle which increases your drag weight and makes it harder for your body.
+For result-oriented fuel-saving, one needs to understand the basic science behind fuel consumption in simple language.
+When your body works out hard or runs a long stretch, you eat more food.
+Similarly, car fuel consumption depends on this basic science too, that how hard you drive and how much load you carry from place A to place B. Secondly how you can reduce the drag against the incoming air as a basic law of physics.

 Engine and Drive-train

-1. Avoid Idling: One of the biggest factor affecting the fuel mileage is to let the car engine run idle for long time in parking, while loading/unloading, while pulling over for phone call or GPS routing etc. You should even switch off the car engine on longer traffic signal that last more than 30 seconds.
-Roughly every 1 minute spent on idling consume fuel for 2 km's drive (this may vary dramatically based on the size of the engine and use of A/C).
+1. Avoid Idling: One of the biggest factors affecting the fuel mileage is to let the car engine run idle for a long time in parking, while loading/unloading while pulling over for phone calls or GPS routing etc. You should even switch off the car engine on a longer traffic signal that lasts more than 30 seconds.
+Roughly every 1 minute spent on idling consumes fuel for 2 km's drive (this may vary dramatically based on the size of the engine and use of A/C).

 During idling the combustion of the air/fuel mixture is not completed efficiently, meaning that some fuel gets deposited on the cylinder walls.
 This removes the protective lubricating film, which in turn causes increased mechanical wear, and oil dilution over long periods.